On The Spectrum Of Infinite Quantum Graphs: Embedding theorems and discreteness of the spectrum

+In particular, the resolvent of $\mathcal H_{\mathrm{N}}$ and hence -- by pointwise domination of the integral kernels -- also of $\mathcal H_{\mathrm{F}}$ or any Markovian realisation -- will be trace class operators, see~\cite[Theorem~5.1]{KosMugNic22}.
+However, this finite volume criterion is insufficient to \emph{characterise} discreteness of the spectrum: there are metric graphs of infinite volume on which $\mathcal{H}_{\mathrm{F}}$ and even $\mathcal{H}_{\mathrm{N}}$ have purely discrete spectrum: Non-trivial examples are given in~\cite[Theorem~1.3.5]{AliNic93} and \cite[Theorem~4.1]{Sol04}.

-Our second criterion is subtler.
-Inspired by~\cite{HanHol10}, we can provide a Kolmogorov--Riesz-type result that characterises those form domains that are compactly embedded in \( L^2(\Graph) \) or those graphs, where certain form domains are compactly embedded.
+This is, more generally, remedied by the next criterion which also constitutes our first main result.
+It is inspired by~\cite{HanHol10}, and can be understood as a Kolmogorov--Riesz-type result characterising form domains which are compactly embedded in $ L^2(\Graph) $.

-\begin{theo} Let $\Graph $ be a locally finite, connected metric graph, and let \(K\) be a closed subspace of \( H^1(\Graph)\).
+\begin{theo} Let $\Graph $ be a locally finite, connected metric graph, and let $K$ be a closed subspace of $ H^1(\Graph)$.
 Then the embedding of $K $ into $L^2(\Graph)$ is compact if and only if for all $\varepsilon>0$ there is a finite subgraph $\Graph_c$ of $\Graph$ such that

 where $(\Graph_c)^\complement$ denotes the complement of $\Graph_c$ within $\Graph$. \end{theo}